-- Limited/Zero Over / Verdant Sound of Destruction/ Partake with the King
+- Limited/Zero Over / Verdant Sound of Destruction/ First Sunrise

 Pure Buster Up CEs are a straightforward way to buff Amakusa’s NP and his strongest damage base cards.
 Note that with his in-kit Buster buff, Amakusa will miss out on the potential multiplicative stacking from other types of buffs.
-Partake with the King is a hybrid option that sacrifices some Buster damage in favor of providing a healthy amount of starting NP gauge.
+First Sunrise is a hybrid option that sacrifices some Buster damage in favor of providing a healthy amount of starting NP gauge.

 - The Black Grail/Heaven’s Feel

 Because of his high natural durability and his Ruler class resistances, Amakusa can run The Black Grail and supercharge his otherwise low NP damage without worrying too much about the demerit.
 If Black Grail is unavailable or the HP loss per turn is daunting, Heaven’s Feel or other budget NP damage CEs are fine substitutes.

 Given that Amakusa’s basic cards are all fairly good and he doesn’t need to focus on boosting a specific card type, he can benefit from the universal attack buff provided by Golden Sumo for overall higher damage, while the starting NP charge is a nice bonus.

 Since Amakusa already has some critical support built into his kit, he can carry 2030 if he is meant to be a purely supportive utility pick and serve as a decent star engine for the team when Revelation is up.